-‘My whole world’ Knoxville bull rider mourns young daughter struck by pickup
+‘My whole world’: Knoxville bull rider mourns young daughter struck by pickup

 KNOXVILLE, Tenn.
-(WATE)- A Knoxville Native and professionally ranked bull rider is mourning the loss of his daughter.
+(WATE) — A Knoxville Native and professionally ranked bull rider is mourning the loss of his daughter.
 Brooklyn Spears, 9, was hit and killed by a pickup while staying at her mom’s home in Florida, according to her dad, Joshua Spears.

 Joshua Spears is now in Florida searching for answers.